openfaas/workshop/lab3.md

 * Scaffold the function

 ```
-$ faas new --lang python hello-openfaas
+$ faas-cli new --lang python hello-openfaas
 ```

 This will create three files for us: